labgem/microscope-user-doc/docs/content/search/exportForm.rst

 These information can be downloaded in the most common file formats (EMBL, GenBank, Fasta, GFF, Tab delimited).
 Moreover, data on role categories used in MicroScope, and/or MicroCyc metabolic Pathway/Genome database (PGDBs) can be downloaded too.

-First, select a reference replicon from the `CHANGE button (Item #2) <../overview/interface.html>`_ available in the top right corner of the interface.
-Or select an organism from your `Favourite Organisms <../userpanel/favourites.html>`_ selection.
+First, select a reference replicon from the :ref:`CHANGE button (Item #2) <interface>` available in the top right corner of the interface.
+Or select an organism from your :ref:`Favourite Organisms <favourite-organisms>` selection.

 Organism mode
 ---------------------